Coloured pencils Workshop product list

 1. A selection of your own Coloured pencils

-A Black, flesh tone (Peach and/or pink tone), cream and white is a must in every Workshop.
-If you purchase an Art Kit, each pencil is numbered allowing you to choose the exact colour used by myself during Demonstrations and also stated in the Demo sheets too.
+A Black, flesh tone (Peach and/or pink tone) and white is a must in every Workshop.
+If you purchase an Art Kit, each pencil is numbered allowing you to easily select the colour needed which is stipulated in the workshop booklets .

 NOTE: Oil based Coloured pencil ranges may not be suited for use in these Workshops as they can be limited in their layering and blending abilities.